atredennick/MicroMesoForecast/montana/ipm/simulations/sensitivity_results/manuscript.knit.md

 ### Comparison of Forecast Models
 We performed one-step-ahead forecasts to compare the two models (IPM vs. QBM).
 We did not use the random year effects for these forecasts.
 Thus, beyond the effect of genet size or quadrat cover, only the climate covariates could affect expect plant cover.
 The IPM had significantly lower overall error (MAE, mean absolute error) for two species (*H. comata* and *P. smithii*; Table 1).
 In no case did the QBM significantly outperform the IPM (Table 1).
 As a metric of model uncertainty, we calculated the euclidean distance between the upper and lower 90% quantiles for each model's forecasts.
 The IPM always outperformed the QBM in this respect (Table 1), with consistently lower distances between the 90% quantiles.
 In general the IPM outperformed the QBM because it had (i) lower MAE for two species, (ii) statistically similar MAE for the other two species, and (iii) considerably more precise forecasts for all species.

+### Vital rate sensitivities to climate (IPM)

 ### Forecasting Climate Change Impacts
-Simulated equilibrium cover simulated from the models was sensitive to climate perturbations, but the IPM and QBM produced inconsistent results (Table 2).
-For the IPM, proportional changes range from about 1-25% for *B. gracilis*, 7-25% for *H. comata*, 8% for *P. smithii*, and 2-20% for *P. secunda*.
-For the QBM, proportional changes due to climate perturbation ranged from 20-100% for *B. gracilis*, 10-14% for *H. comata*, 0.25-8% for *P. smithii*, and 4-17% for *P. secunda*.
-However, the forecasts were extremely uncertain (Figure 1).
-The IPM produced more certain forecasts than the QBM, as expected based on the validation results (Table 1).
-But even for the IPM forecasts, predicted percent changes in median equilibrium cover ranged from -200% to 200% (Figure 1).
-Forecast uncertainty did not vary appreciably among species.

-The population responses of species as forecast by the IPM is a function of the combined effects of individual vital rate sensitivities to climate and the contribution of each vital to population dynamics.
-For *B. gracilis*, all vital rates (survival, growth, and rectruitment) were positively affected by increases in precipitation and temperature (Figure 2).
-Intuitively, this leads to an overall increase in *B. gracilis* cover (Table 2).

-Precipitation increase resulted in all vital rates contributing to an increase in simulated cover for *H. comata*.
-But there is a small negative effect of temperature on recruitment.
-THIS IS WEIRD!!!
-CHECK SIMULATIONS.

-*P smithii* responded negatively to an increase in precipitation, temperature, or both regardless of the vital rate through which perturbed climate was acting.
-The effects were small, however, leading to relatively minor population consequences under climate change that did not vary much across scenarios (Table 2).
+Equilibrium cover simulated from the models was sensitive to climate perturbations, but the IPM and QBM produced inconsistent results (Figure 3).
 For *B. gracilis*, the IPM predicted a modest increase in cover with a 1% increase in the mean of precipitation or a 1% increase in the mean of temperature, the compounding effect of both being a 20% increase in cover.
 This reflects the relatively strong effects of precipitation and climate on *B. gracilis* genet growth and recruitment (Figure 1).
 The QBM also predicted increased *B. gracilis* cover with a precipitation increase, but increasing temperature decreased equilibrium cover (Figure 3).

 The IPM and QBM produced consistent predictions for *H. comata* under increased precipitation and when both precipitation and temperature were increased (Figure 3).
 However, the IPM predicted more modest changes than the QBM, and for a temperature increase the two models differed: the IPM predicted an increase in cover while the QBM predicted the opposite.

 Discussion
 ----------